l0thar/terraform/README.md

 #### Multifile Autoscaling Web Server Cluster
 Combines the S3 backend with the autoscaling web server cluster and adds an RDS instance.
 The web server cluster reads the remote state file of the RDS instance to get its DNS name and port.
 The configs are organized into a hierarchical file structure with vars, outputs and resources broken out into their own .tf configuration files.

+#### Multi-Environment Web Server Cluster with Modules
+Deploys the autoscaling web server cluster into stage and prod environments using web cluster and database modules to limit code re-use.
+Adds autoscaling schedules for the prod autoscaling group to scale up during business hours and back down at night.